 In June 2020, as soon as lockdown #1 restrictions allowed, I set off from Dover to walk and wild camp the length of Great Britain.
 53 days later I ended up at Cape Wrath.
 You can read my account of the walk on this blog, starting here.

 This gear review post reflects on each item I took with me on this walk in turn, and whether it was worth the weight in my pack.
-You can read my original gear list here.
+You can read my complete gear list here.

 My wife met up with me every week or so, meaning that I was able to take the minimum amount of gear and change things as I went.
 I knew I only had a week or so to wait if I’d got it wrong or something failed.